-In late 1978, Rick Abel Sr. and his brother Rosaire bought a single skid-mounted incinerator and put it out for rent.
+In 1979, Rick Abel Sr. and his brother Rosaire bought a single skid-mounted incinerator and put it out for rent.
 Soon after, they got a request for another incinerator, so they bought another and got it into the field – and then the phone rang again.

 And so it began.
 By June of the following year the two brothers, together with their cousin Albert Klyne, had incorporated Ketek (pronounced “key-tech,” and chosen because the partners liked the idea of combining key people with technical expertise, and they liked palindromes).

 Two years later, with Ketek’s business taking up more and more of his time, Rick Sr. left his job at an Edmonton-based engineering and land surveying company and went to work full-time for Ketek.
-His older brother, Vern, who had a tremendous amount of oilfield experience, joined the company in 1983 and the company bought a single bay and some land west of Edmonton.
-That land still forms a portion of the company’s current head office.
+His older brother, Vern, who had a lot of oilfield experience, joined the company in 1983 and the company bought a single bay and some land west of Edmonton.
+That land still forms the heart of the company’s Edmonton Operations Centre.
 From the beginning, the partners set the company apart by providing scheduled servicing and repair of equipment in the rental rate.

 This allowed customers to calculate the real cost of the equipment and dispensed with additional, unwelcome fees for service, cleaning or repair.
 This method is now industry-standard.

-Ketek grew organically, and through a series of acquisitions.
+Ketek grew organically and through acquisition.
 In the early 1980s, Ketek’s supplier of incinerators failed.
 Ketek’s partners bought the assets and, in 1984, incorporated Westland Incinerator Company to provide new equipment and parts for the company’s growing fleet.

 Westland grew into an international supplier of incineration equipment and absorbed its main competitor, Howell Refractories, in 1992.